 If you’d like to learn more about special animals linked to this town, be sure to visit the Museum of Frogs in Lokve.
 Or join one of the annual Frog-catcher’s nights organized each year in April.

 Move This Adventure To Your Inbox & Get An Instant Freebie

 Historical Sights In Gorski Kotar

-Although a bit isolated because of all the mountains it’s surrounded by, Gorski Kotar was populated since the Prehistory.
-Close to the town called Prezid, you can see the remains of the old Roman wall that was protecting this part of their empire.
+Although a bit isolated because of all the mountains it’s surrounded by, Gorski Kotar has been populated since Prehistory.
+Close to the town called Prezid, you can see the remains of the old Roman wall protecting this part of their empire.

 The westernmost Orthodox monastery in Europe is also located in Gorski Kotar.
 Gomirje Monastery was established in 1600, and it’s still in use today.

 There are so many beautiful places you can visit in Gorski Kotar.
-With its amazing nature and still being mostly undiscovered by many tourists, be sure to spend a few days in Gorski Kotar on your next trip to Croatia.
+With its fantastic nature and still mainly being undiscovered by many tourists, be sure to spend a few days in Gorski Kotar on your next trip to Croatia.